 About Bjarke Ingels

-Bjarke Ingels (born in Copenhagen in 1974) studied architecture at the Royal Academy in Copenhagen and the School of Architecture of Barcelona, obtaining his degree as an architect in 1998.
-He is the founder of the BIG architecture studio – (Bjarke Ingels Group), founded in 2005, after co-founding PLOT Architects in 2001 with his former partner Julien de Smedt, whom he met while working at the prestigious OMA studio in Rotterdam.
+Bjarke Ingels (born in Copenhagen in 1974) studied architecture at the Royal Academy of Fine Arts in Copenhagen and the School of Architecture in Barcelona, earning his degree in 1998.
+He is the founder of the BIG architecture studio (Bjarke Ingels Group), founded in 2005, after co-founding PLOT Architects in 2001 with his former partner, Julien de Smedt, whom he met while working at the prestigious OMA studio in Rotterdam.

 About Thomas Heatherwick

-Thomas Heatherwick established his studio in 1994 and is recognized for its work in architecture, urban infrastructure, sculpture, design, and strategic thinking.
-Today a team of 180, including architects, designers, and makers, works from a combined studio and workshop in London.
+Thomas Heatherwick established his studio in 1994 and is recognized for his work in architecture, urban infrastructure, sculpture, design, and strategic thinking.
+Today, a team of 180, including architects, designers, and makers, works from a combined studio and workshop in London.

 - Partner-in-charge: Bjarke Ingels, Thomas Christoffersen, Daniel Sundlin, Leon Rost